In the both Ocarina of Time and Majora's Mask, it is possible to clone actors relatively easy due to how the game engine works.

 Room files contain the graphical data and the actor lists (i.e. the collection of objects and NPCs) for a given area.
 They give the developers the ability to segment an area, reducing the render load and memory requirements for large areas like dungeons.
 Every scene is represented by one or more room files.
 It's only when a scene has 2 or more room files that we can clone actors.

-Under normal circumstances, only one map file is loaded at a time.
-However, if you hover so that you're in the area of an unloaded map, and walked back in bounds through the map loading trigger, duplicate copies for the actors in that map will load.
+Under normal circumstances, only one room file is loaded at a time.
+However, if you hover into the space of a previous room (possible because the scene, not the room, contains the collision), and walked back in bounds through the room's loading trigger, you will load additional copies of that room's actors.

 This can be used in several areas to clone certain NPCs.
-For example, you can do this in the Lost Woods to clone the Skull Kid that you would give the Skull Mask to, allowing you to obtain several extra heart containers.
+For example, this can be done in the Lost Woods to clone the Skull Kid that you trade the Skull Mask to, allowing you to obtain several extra heart containers.